Warning

 $ ml av orca

 You can test a serial computation with this simple input file.
-Create a file called orca_serial.inp and fill it with the following ORCA commands:
+Create a file called orca_serial.inp and paste into it the following ORCA commands:

 !
 HF SVP